lbfiorino/mpca-tools/dropwatch/README.md

-# Utilitário dropwatch

-**dropwatch** - kernel dropped packet monitoring utility
+# dropwatch - kernel dropped packet monitoring utility
 https://github.com/nhorman/dropwatch

-"Dropwatch is a project I started in an effort to improve the ability for developers and system administrators to diagnose problems in the Linux Networking stack, specifically in our ability to diagnose where packets are getting dropped."
+Dropwatch is an interactive utility for monitoring and recording packets that are dropped by the kernel.

 ## Requisitos Ubuntu 20.04
 ```bash